 David Campbell – Chairperson

-David Campbell is Head of e-Commerce at flexifi Europe Limited, a consumer finance company floated on the stock exchange in Australia.
+David Campbell is Head of e-Commerce at humm, a consumer finance company floated on the stock exchange in Australia.
 Having worked in the retail industry for most of life he has vast experience working with major global brands on their online journies.
 He advises companies on their online strategies from digital marketing to social media, payments, website development and logistics.

 David developed the first Irish e-Commerce Trustmark, helping online businesses sell more and devised the Irish Retail GDPR manual.